 “Earning and maintaining clients' and customers' trust is essential for achieving our business objectives and meeting regulatory standards.”

-As the Regulatory Leader for Synchrony Financial, Paul Whynott brings a wealth of regulatory knowledge and deep experience to the company.
+As the Chief Regulatory Officer for Synchrony Financial, Paul Whynott brings a wealth of regulatory knowledge and deep experience to the company.
 His responsibilities include ensuring our business meets regulatory expectations, as well as overseeing compliance, supervisory affairs and regulatory strategy.